Loading...

 ArcGIS Online is a web-based platform geographic information system (GIS).
 ArcGIS Online services are managed by Esri and accessed by a client running on a wide range of options.

-The instructions that follow demonstrate how to connect to OS NGD API – Features using ArcGIS Online.
+The instructions that follow demonstrate how to connect to OS NGD API – Features using ESRI ArcGIS Online.

-Access to the ArcGIS Online service.
+Access to the ESRI ArcGIS Online service.

 A preloaded base map, for example, .